marcoevang/camilladsp-setrate/README.md

 This project was developed on DietPi 64-bit.
 It should also work on other Debian-based Linux distribution and arguably on other Linux distributions as well.
 The software is coded in C language with use of the asound and libwebsockets C library API's.
 ## Requirements
-- A board featuring a USB gadget capture device
+- A working gadget USB capture device
 - Linux operating system
 - C language development environment
 - Alsa sound system